gracel01/ECE5610Lab/README.md

 :-------------------------:|
 ![](Lab2Data/scope_13_1.bmp) |

-Compare these two plots
+Compare these two:  Experimental and Theoretical results give good comparison of 93.47%.

-and comment on how the buck converter works as a variable dc step down transformer.
-Enclose output voltage & voltage across diode waveforms for duty ratio 50%.
+Comment on how the buck converter works as a variable dc step down transformer:   A buck converter works as a variable dc step down transformer by converting a higher DC voltage to a lower one.
+The converter takes in a higher DC voltage and a transistor switches on and off rapidly for the purpose of transofrming Vin into a pulsed DC voltage.
+The inductor is used to smooth out the pulses from the switching element.
+The inductor stores energy when the switch is on qnd gives energy when the switch is off.
+The diode makes certain of one way flow of current and does not allow in back flow.
+The capacitor also works to smooth out V2+.
+The capacitor acts as a low-pass filter to reduce high-frequency components of the switching noise.
+The filter helps to ensure a clean and steady DC voltage at the output.
+This creates a steady DC output.
+Finally, the control circuit changes the duty cyle of the switching element    The buck reduces voltage while maintain a stable output.
+[Copilot]

 section 2.3: Verify PWM Signal
 ----------------------------------------------------------